Hearts sign Scotland striker Shankland

 Shankland moved to Beerschot from Dundee United last August and scored five goals for the Antwerp side, who were relegated from the top flight.

-"It's a big deal, in terms of calibre of player and financial outlay," said Hearts' sporting director Joe Savage.
+"It's a big deal, in terms of calibre of player and financial outlay," said Hearts sporting director Joe Savage.

-"We've always said we want to add quality over quantity and that's what we've got in Lawrence; a top quality footballer."
+"We've always said we want to add quality over quantity and that's what we've got in Lawrence: a top quality footballer."

-This is the second time Hearts boss Robbie Neilson has signed Shankland since he was in charge at Tannadice when Dundee United moved for the player in 2019.
+It is the second time Hearts boss Robbie Neilson has signed Shankland as he was in charge at Tannadice when Dundee United moved for the player in 2019.

-He scored 40 goals in 74 appearances for Dundee United, having hit 63 goals in 74 appearances for previous club Ayr United.
+Shankland scored 40 goals in 74 appearances for Dundee United, having hit 63 in 74 games for previous club Ayr United.

 "I know exactly what his qualities are and what he'll bring to the team, and that's why we really pushed hard to make him a Hearts player," Neilson told the Edinburgh club's website.